egnyte/egnyte-js-sdk/README.md

 If you support IE8 or 9 see [Legacy browsers support](src/docs/ie8or9.md) to enable the cross-origin forwarder.

 The `examples/` folder could also be helpful.

+To use the API in node.js see [Usage notes for node.js](src/docs/nodejs.md)

 ## License